ecomfe/redux-optimistic-manager/README.md

 - Simplified interfaces, now we need only `postAction` and `rollback` functions.
 - No longer manage transaction id, you should provide an unique `transactionId` to `postAction` and `rollback` function.

+### 3.0.0

+- Refreshed build with single rollup.
+- The es module version is now located at `dist/index.mjs`.
+- Add `"sideEffects": false` to `package.json`.